CommWebTeam/gen_dw_format/README.md

 1. Open the "replace" box in Word (ctrl+h).
 2. Select "More >>" for additional options.
+3. Check "Use wildcards".
+This is a pattern searcher used by Word that is similar to regex.
+4. In the "Find what" box, enter ([!(^2)]).
+This is equivalent to ([^(^2)]) in regex, where ^2 is the character for a footnote/endnote in Word.
+In other words, we are searching for superscripts that aren't footnotes/endnotes.
-3. Select "Format", then "Font".
+5. While in the "Find what" box, select "Format", then "Font".
-4. Only check the "Superscript" box.
+6. Only check the "Superscript" box.
 Leave the "Subscript" box unchecked; all other boxes should be filled in, but not checked.
-5. Click "OK".
+7. Click "OK".
 You are now searching for superscript text.
-6. Check "Use wildcards".
-This is a pattern searcher used by Word that is similar in use to regex.
-7. In the "Find what" box, enter ([!(^2)]).
-This is equivalent to ([^(^2)]) in regex, where ^2 is the character for a footnote/endnote in Word.
-In other words, we are searching for superscripts that aren't footnotes/endnotes.
 8. In the "Replace with" box, enter &lt;sup>\1&lt;/sup>.
 This is equivalent to &lt;sup>$1&lt;/sup> in regex.
+9. While in the "Replace with" box, select "Format", then "Font".
+10. Only check the "Superscript" box.
+Leave the "Subscript" box unchecked; all other boxes should be filled in, but not checked.
+11. Click "OK".
+You are now replacing superscript text.
-9. Click "Replace All" to surround all superscripts with &lt;sup> and &lt;/sup>.
+12. Click "Replace All" to surround all superscripts with &lt;sup> and &lt;/sup>.

-10. Repeat steps 1-9 for subscripts.
+Afterwards, repeat these steps for subscripts.

 ### Mathml